 Sweet potato, courgette and feta tart

 For speed, rather than use a knife, I slice the courgette and sweet potato using my food processor.
-A mandolin is almost as quick and there is also less to wash-up.
+A mandolin or peeler is almost as quick and there is also less to wash-up.

 - Prep Time: 30 minutes

 - Yield: 4